 What is a Charcot joint?

-Charcot joint is a challenging condition that can affect the joints of the foot and ankle in individuals with peripheral neuropathy– a result of damage to your peripheral nerves that often causes weakness, numbness and pain, usually in your hands and feet The most common cause of peripheral neuropathy is long standing and uncontrolled diabetes mellitus.
-However, peripheral neuropathy can also occur in individuals with a history of alcohol abuse, prior nerve trauma, spinal injuries (traumatic or congenital), exposure to certain chemical agents, and neurological disorders such as Charcot Marie Tooth Disease.
+Charcot joint is a challenging condition that can affect the joints of the foot and ankle in individuals with peripheral neuropathy– a result of damage to the peripheral nerves that often causes weakness, numbness and pain, usually in the hands and feet.
+The most common cause of peripheral neuropathy is long standing and uncontrolled diabetes mellitus.
+However, peripheral neuropathy can also occur in individuals with a history of alcohol abuse, prior nerve trauma, spinal injuries (traumatic or congenital), exposure to certain chemical agents, and neurological disorders such as Charcot-Marie-Tooth disease.

 What are the symptoms of Charcot joint?

 Charcot joint is a challenging diagnosis since it presents similar to other more common diagnoses such as deep vein thrombosis (DVT), cellulitis, and osteomyelitis (bone infection).
 Therefore, it is important for an individual with a history of diabetes or peripheral neuropathy to be evaluated by a foot and ankle specialist to rule out the possibility of a Charcot joint.
 The condition typically presents as a red, hot swollen foot that may or may not be painful.
 The swelling may persist despite the patient having no history of trauma.
-Walking may become difficult with patient experiencing instability in the foot.
+Walking may become difficult for patients as they experience instability in the foot.